Confluent Launches OEM Program To Help ISV And MSP Partners Build Data Streaming Into Their Offerings

 “By connecting Confluent and SAP using ‘One Connect,’ organizations can easily adopt event-driven architectures to decouple system integration and democratize data across the enterprise, enabling real-time user experiences and decision-making,” said Gustavo Estrada, Onibex CEO and chief architect, in a statement.
 “Confluent’s investment will go toward expanding our 'One Connect' platform, making seamless data integration between SAP and Confluent Cloud within hours a reality.”

-“As we help leading organizations modernize their legacy data infrastructure into real-time data streaming, we’ve strategically deepened our partnership with Confluent,” said Tony Giang, Psyncopate founder and principal technology wtrategist, also in a statement.
+“As we help leading organizations modernize their legacy data infrastructure into real-time data streaming, we’ve strategically deepened our partnership with Confluent,” said Tony Giang, Psyncopate founder and principal technology strategist, also in a statement.
 “This funding will enable us to expand our pipeline of data streaming migration projects while continuing to deliver seamless integration services to our customers.”

 Mac Farland said Confluent’s sales representatives are also expected to work with those at Onibex and Psyncopate to pursue joint opportunities.

-The channel chief said he does not believe Confluence’s investment in the two system integrators creates channel conflict between the vendor and its partner base, noting that Onibex and Psyncopate offer very specific expertise that other partners, including larger systems integrators, could work with.
+The channel chief said he does not believe Confluent’s investment in the two system integrators creates channel conflict between the vendor and its partner base, noting that Onibex and Psyncopate offer very specific expertise that other partners, including larger systems integrators, could work with.

 “We think it’s additive and beneficial to the broader partner community,” Mac Farland said.
 “It’s beneficial across the board – including to the customer.”
 He said Confluent wants “the bulk” of customer services to come from partners and that the vendor has no interest in growing a services practice.